 The following table shows how the ECL allowance for stage 1 and stage 2 is taking into account the forward looking information from the weighted multiple economic scenarios.
-The Bank's probability-weighted ECL allowance reflect a 60 percent weighting of base case (2022: 50%), optimistic a 5% per cent weighting (2022: 5%) and pessimistic case a 35 percent weighting (2022: 45%).
-Final ECL is further adjusted adding PMA value and according to minimal coverage prescribed by Decision on Credit Risk Management and Determination of Expected Credit Losses of Banking Agency of Federation of Bosnia and Herzegovina and Decision On Temporary Measures To Mitigate The Risk Of An Interest Rate Increase.
+The Bank's probability-weighted ECL allowance reflect a 60 percent weighting of base case (2023: 60%), optimistic a 5% per cent weighting (2023: 5%) and pessimistic case a 30 percent weighting (2023: 35%).
+The final ECL represents the higher value between the amount of expected credit losses determined by the internal methodology and the minimum rates determined by the FBA.